Concerto for Trumpet (Sleeper)

 Movement three, "…cthonic dance", begins as a fun, asymmetric romp for the trumpet but quickly turns into a rhythmic tour de force for the entire ensemble, gathering speed towards an unusual trumpet cadenza.
 The movement might have been a fully fledged rondo were it not for the sudden interruption by the "…falling angels" brass fanfares.
 These herald the actual return and resolution of the first movement themes now in a more settled and intimate chamber setting while the solo trumpet finally returns to the opening theme of the second movement.
 This calm does not last too long and is transformed back into the third movement themes with the smooth suddenness of an afternoon tropical storm.
 Through call and response, the trumpet leads the ensemble onto a final climax.

-- Program Note by composer for Naxos CD Reflections liner notes
+- Program Note by composer for for liner notes of Naxos CD Reflections

 - Audio CD: University of Miami Frost Wind Ensemble (Gary Green, conductor) - 2007